-- Start the vehicle. - Remove the sight plug and observe the fuel level.
+- Start the vehicle. - 2.
+Observe the sight plug hole for the fuel level.
 If none is seen, the level is too low.
-If it is higher than the bottom of the sight hole, it will spill out when the plug is removed this is too high.
-NOTE: A properly set float level will have the fuel level located at the bottom edge of the sight hole, as shown by the line in Figure 13. - 3.
-To adjust, shut down the engine. - 4.
+NOTE: A properly set float level will have the fuel level located at the bottom edge of the sight plug, as shown by the line in Figure 12.

+- 3. To adjust, shut down the engine. - 4.
 Loosen the lock screw on top of the fuel bowl just enough to allow you to turn the adjusting nut.
 Hold the screw in position with the screwdriver. - 5.
-Using a 5/8" wrench, turn the adjusting nut in the appropriate direction: Clockwise to lower float and counter-clockwise to raise float.

-- 6. Turn the adjusting nut in increments of 1/4 of a rotation. - 7.
-Retighten the lock screw. - 8.
-Restart the vehicle and observe the fuel level. - 9.
-Repeat steps 1 through 8 as necessary.
+Using a 5/8" wrench, turn the adjusting nut in the appropriate direction: Clockwise to lower float and counterclockwise to raise float.
+Turn the adjusting nut in increments of 1/4 of a rotation.
+Retighten the lock screw. - 6.
+Restart the vehicle and observe the fuel level. - 7.
+Repeat steps 1 through 6 as necessary.